DaseinPhaos/arendur/README.md

 # arendur

 Just Another Renderer.
-This time in rust though.
+This time in Rust though.

 This is a project for personal study, guided by [pbrt](http://www.pbrt.org/).
 The implementation does have some Rusty-strength though, feel free to check out!